mickysoulesteinberg/airflow/README.md

 └── .env.example                    # Template for environment variables
 ```

-> The structure above may evolve, but the main idea is a separation of concerns: Airflow orchestration is simple, with core data-layer code living in reusable modules.
+> The structure above may change, but the main idea is a separation of concerns: DAGs are simple, with core data-layer code living in reusable modules.

 ## DAG Overview

-**DAG ID**: `tmdb_pipeline`
+**DAG ID**: `top_movie_credits`
 **Core logic**:

 The following occurs twice in the DAG, first for the `discover_movies` endpoint, and then again for the `credits` endpoing